neuroinformatics-unit/HowTo/docs/source/data_analysis/ffmpeg.md

 NOTE: this section could be a collapsible

 ### Fast random access
 Fast random access is a common desirable characteristic of a compressed video, that refers to how quickly you can decode a specific frame.
 This is relevant, for example, for a seamless experience when scrolling through the timeline of a video.

-With codecs like H.264 in its normal mode, which use keyframes (I-frames) and interframes (i.e. P-frames and B-frames), to decode frame 1247 the decoder would need to go to the nearest keyframe first (maybe frame 1200) and decode all 47 frames in between.
+How is a random frame decoded?
+With codecs like H.264 in its normal mode (which use keyframes and interframes), to decode frame 1247 the decoder would need to go to the nearest keyframe first (maybe frame 1200) and then decode all 47 frames in between.

-This may be slow in some cases, which is why some codecs can be set to "all-intra", meaning all frames are set to be keyframes.
+This may be slow in some cases, which is why some codecs can be set to "all-intra", meaning all frames are forced to be keyframes.
 If all frames are essentially standalone images, decoding any of them is fast.
 However, the file size will increase considerably.

 ### Frame accurate seeking